GoogleChrome/web.dev/src/site/content/en/blog/betty-crocker/index.md

 ### Results

-The Vue.js component has been deployed on the three sites and delivered great results.
+The Vue.js component has been deployed on all three sites and delivered great results.
-The measuring period lasted from December 10th, 2019 to January 10th, 2020
+During the period from December 10th, 2019 to January 10th, 2020,
-and covered the site BettyCrocker.com.
+BettyCrocker.com reported the following metrics:

 - Of all Betty Crocker users with a browser compatible with the Wake Lock API, 3.5% of them enabled the feature (~127,000 users).